 How to Grill Pizza

-- Some flour or corn meal for dusting the cookie sheet or pizza peel
+All-purpose flour or corn meal to dust the cookie sheet or pizza peel

-2 Prepare the grill for high direct heat.
+Prepare the grill for high direct heat.
 Prepare a small bowl with olive oil for greasing the grill grates and for brushing the pizza.
 Prepare the toppings so they are ready to go on the pizza—tomato sauce, cheese, and anything else you wish.

 Note that if you are preparing the pizza dough for a party, you can make several pizza dough rounds, stack them separated by parchment paper, and keep them in the refrigerator for up to two hours before cooking.

-8 Slide the topped pizza back onto the grill.
 If you are using a gas grill, reduce the heat.
 If working with a charcoal grill, close the vents on the cover almost all the way.
-Close the lid and cook for 2-3 minutes more, or until the bottom begins to char and the cheese is bubbly.
+Close the lid and cook for 2 to 3 minutes more, or until the bottom begins to char and the cheese is bubbly.
 Pull off the grate with a spatula onto a cutting board or other flat surface and let rest for a couple minutes before cutting into slices.